TheCyberWeaver/obvault/Math/Abstract Algebra/Section 4 Groups.md

 Group is a algebra structure: ![[Algebra Structure.excalidraw]]

-## Definition Group - from the view of Category Theory
+## Definition: Group - from the view of Category Theory

 > [!PDF|note] [[Algebra Chapter 0.pdf#page=63&selection=217,0,236,1&color=note|Algebra Chapter 0, p.63]]
 > > Definition: A group is a groupoid with a single object.